 UNHCR also works with the Council of Europe’s monitoring bodies such as the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), the European Commission against Racism and Intolerance (ECRI), the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO) and the Group of Experts on Action against Trafficking in Human Beings (GRETA).

 UNHCR contributes to and promotes the online HELP (Human Rights Education for Legal Professional) courses and the European Qualifications Passport for Refugees (EQPR).

 Working with the Organization for Security and Cooperation in Europe (OSCE)

-Conflict management and addressing displacement is linked to the mandates of both the OSCE and UNHCR, and the two organizations are cooperating on a wide range of conceptual and operational issues.
-The number of persons of concern to UNHCR within the OSCE area is on a steady rise, which underlines the need for close cooperation.
+Both the OSCE and UNHCR’s mandates are linked to conflict management and addressing displacement.
+The two organizations work closely on a wide range of conceptual and operational issues.
+This close cooperation is particularly important at this time as the number of persons of concern to UNHCR within the OSCE area is on a steady rise.

-UNHCR's Liaison Office in Vienna represents UNHCR to the OSCE, liaising with the 57 OSCE participating States, its 11 Partners for Co-operation, OSCE Executive Structures and Institutions such as the Secretariat, the Conflict Prevention Center, the Transnational Threats Department/Border Security and Management Unit, Special Representative/Coordinator for Combatting Trafficking in Human Beings, the Office for Democratic Institutions and Human Rights, the High Commissioner on National Minorities, and the OSCE Special Monitoring Mission to Ukraine.
+UNHCR’s Liaison Office in Vienna represents UNHCR to the OSCE, liaising with the 57 OSCE participating States, its 11 Partners for Co-operation, OSCE Executive Structures and Institutions such as the Secretariat, the Conflict Prevention Center, the Transnational Threats Department/Border Security and Management Unit, Special Representative/Coordinator for Combatting Trafficking in Human Beings, the Office for Democratic Institutions and Human Rights, the High Commissioner on National Minorities, the Representative on Freedom of the Media, and the OSCE Border Management Staff College.

-This collaboration has resulted in joint OSCE-UNHCR multiphase projects such as:
+This collaboration has resulted in joint OSCE-UNHCR multiphase projects, including: